flavioeverardo/k-diverse-asp/README.md

 Extending clasp by means of custom propagators developed in Python, we present three ways to get n answer sets which are k similar/diverse.
 This work is based on clasp-nk by [Eiter et al. 2009].

-The three approaches to get a set n of answer sets which respect a k-similarity/diversity are:
+The three approaches to get a set n of answer sets which respect a k-similarity/diversity are:<\br>
 Propagator_k_distance.
-Get answer sets with distance k during propagation Fixpoint_check_k_distance.
-Get answer sets with distance k when fixpoints are reached.
+Get answer sets with distance k during propagation.<\br>
+Fixpoint_check_k_distance.
+Get answer sets with distance k when fixpoints are reached.<\br>
 Total_check_k_distance.
-Get answer sets with distance k on total assignments.
+Get answer sets with distance k on total assignments.<\br>

 ## Table of Contents